 All you need to buy is real whole-wheat kernels.

 Or, if you're a beekeeper, then you can use your bees wax solar extractor; that's what I'm going to do.

 It all begins with a bag of wheat; that might be 2kg, or 50.
-We purchase two of these every year directly from the farmer for our bread.
+We purchase four of these every year directly from the farmer for our bread.
 Some goes to the chickens in the garden.

 An alternative is a sunny windowsill where you can leave it for a week or more.
 Outside you risk forgetting it overnight; dew and damp, and even an unexpected shower can ruin everything.
 Being a beekeeper I'm going to dry the bulgar in the solar wax extractor this year.

 When cooked the grains of wheat swell and have a bright, shiny appearance.

 If you don't have a counter-top induction stove, give serious consideration to purchasing one; they use half the electricity and cook twice as fast.
 Magic at around $65; or a full hob of course but that's expensive.

 You're unlike to have a solar wax extractor of course for your tabbouleh bulgar wheat, but two-days in the hot sun did the trick; dry as a bone, but just to be sure, once ground, I'll give it another sunny few hours.
 You don't want any aflatoxin lurking; it just loves moldy wheat, corn and peanuts.

 Tabbouleh bulgar wheat must be complete dry before you can grind it.
 That means leaving it out in very hot, non-humid weather, or drying it in a slow oven.
 That of course is problematic for those concerned with preserving the Earth for their grandchildren; the options are either a solar electric oven using sunshine, or a woodstove heating system.